Safety Net Income Benefit (SNIB)

 Can a client receive an LOEC benefit and a SNIB payment?

-However, a client who returned to alternative employment after receiving SNIB payments and goes off work again because of his/her transport accident injuries, is entitled to a total or partial LOEC payment depending on the extent of the incapacity.
+However, a client who returned to alternative employment after receiving SNIB payments and goes off work again because of their transport accident injuries, is entitled to a total or partial LOEC payment depending on the extent of the incapacity.
 See also the Loss of Earning Capacity Benefits policy.

 Transport Accident Act 1986 reference: s.54A(6), s.49 and s.50